 Are you thinking about selling your business?

-Whether it is an immediate sale or something you are considering over the next 2 to 3 years, it is never too early to lay the foundations for your exit strategy.
-A time planned and considered approach will maximize the value of your business.
+Whether it’s an immediate sale, or something you are considering over the next number of years, it is never too early to lay the foundations of your exit strategy.
+A time planned and considered approach will maximize the value and saleability of your business.

 At Pacific, they ensure that all their efforts are intrinsically focused on helping their clients achieve their goals and will structure the sale process that best meets your business and goals.

 - Stage 1 – Assessment of the Most Probable Selling Price (Market Interpretation)